The Cuerdale Hoard, an enormous Viking silver treasure of some 8000 silver coins and pieces of bullion, was discovered in Lancashire, in 1840.

 The coins in the hoard were obtained from three sources, the largest proportion derives from the Viking kingdoms of eastern England, the other two portions are of Alfred the Great's Wessex and coins from overseas, these include Byzantine, Scandinavian, Islamic, Papal, North Italian and Carolingian coins.The Cuerdale Hoard

 The bullion in the hoard weighed over 36kg (80lb).
 Some of which had been reduced to ingots of varying shapes and weights; much of the rest consists of silver jewellery, and other artefacts that had been broken up into small pieces intended to be melted.
 Even by modern standards, it represents astounding wealth, which has led to theories that it was perhaps a huge war chest collected by the recently expelled Vikings from Dublin intent on making a forceful return.

-The hoard was declared treasure trove and handed to the Duchy of Lancaster, owned by the crown.
-It was given by the Duchy to the British Museum in, where most of it still remains.
+The hoard was declared a treasure trove and handed to the Duchy of Lancaster, owned by the crown.
+It was given by the Duchy to the British Museum, where most of it remains.
 Around 60 items from the hoard are held by the Ashmolean Museum in Oxford and some coins minted at Quentovic in northern France are held by the Château-musée de Boulogne-sur-Mer.